zizhouW/1thingagainstracism-frontend/README.md

 # #1Thing

 Frontend of the #1Thing web application built by the #1Thing team during the [Tech For AAPI](https://www.techforaapi.org/) hackathon.
+Our campaign #1ThingAgainstRacism aims to promote the anti-racism awareness by providing a social platform for anyone to share their stories happened around them that raises anti-racism awareness, as well as their experience on racism.
+The platform allows users to post, like, comment, and share stories with their friends, family, and/or the public, in efforts to raise awareness on stopping racism and hate crimes.

 ## Getting started
 #### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.